alhajee/ckan/doc/theming/javascript.rst

 * Using `jQuery's event handling API <http://api.jquery.com/category/events/>`_ to get our functions to be called when the user clicks on a button.

-* Using a function from CKAN's :doc:`JavaScript sandbox <javascript-sandbox>`.
+* Using a function from FMLD's :doc:`JavaScript sandbox <javascript-sandbox>`.

   The sandbox is a |javascript| object, available to all |javascript| modules as ``this.sandbox``, that contains a collection of useful functions and variables.

-  :js:data:`this.sandbox.client` is a CKAN API client written in |javascript|, that should be used whenever a |javascript| module needs to talk to the CKAN API, instead of modules doing their own HTTP requests.
+  :js:data:`this.sandbox.client` is a FMLD API client written in |javascript|, that should be used whenever a |javascript| module needs to talk to the FMLD API, instead of modules doing their own HTTP requests.

   :js:func:`this.sandbox.client.getTemplate` is a function that sends an asynchronous (ajax) HTTP request (i.e. send an HTTP request from
   |javascript| and receive the response in |javascript|, without causing
-  the browser to reload the whole page) to CKAN asking for a template snippet to be rendered.
+  the browser to reload the whole page) to FMLD asking for a template snippet to be rendered.

 Hopefully the liberal commenting in the code below makes it clear enough what's